Advice on Safety of Bank Fixed Deposits

 Mr. Gerard Colaco: If you want total safety and a regular return, then yes, I would not recommend anything other than non - repatriable bank fixed deposits at present.

-uestion: Pardon my saying so - but putting my entire corpus in bank CDs doesn't seem really safe to me (considering what is happening to the banks here in US) – at least in terms of returns.
+Client’s question: Pardon my saying so - but putting my entire corpus in bank CDs doesn't seem really safe to me (considering what is happening to the banks here in US) – at least in terms of returns.

-Let me talk to my brother Mr. XYZ - I just want to make sure there is no communication gap between what I was looking for and maybe what services you offer.
+Let me talk to my brother Mr. XYZ - I just want to make sure there is no communication

 Once a bank is FDIC-insured, deposits in the bank are backed by the full faith and credit of the United States government, to the extent of the limit of deposit insurance stipulated by the FDIC from time to time.
 I hope you know that since the start of FDIC insurance on 1st January 1934, no depositor in the US has lost any insured funds as a result of bank failures.